dapr/durabletask-python/durabletask/aio/ASYNCIO_INTERNALS.md

 - `SandboxMode.OFF`:
   - No tracing, no patching, zero overhead
   - Detector is not active
-- `SandboxMode.BEST_EFFORT`:
+- `SandboxMode.BEST_EFFORT` (default):
-  - Patches selected stdlib functions
+  - Patches selected stdlib functions (asyncio.sleep, random, uuid.uuid4, time.time, asyncio.gather)
-  - Installs tracer only when `ctx._debug_mode` is true; otherwise a no‑op tracer is used to keep overhead minimal
+  - Installs tracer only when `ctx._debug_mode` is true; otherwise no tracer (minimal overhead)
   - Emits `NonDeterminismWarning` once per unique callsite with a suggested deterministic alternative
 - `SandboxMode.STRICT`:
-  - Patches selected stdlib functions and blocks dangerous operations (e.g., `open`, `os.urandom`, `secrets.*`)
+  - Patches selected stdlib functions and blocks dangerous operations (e.g., `open`, `os.urandom`, `secrets.*`, `asyncio.create_task`)
   - Installs full tracer regardless of debug flag
   - Raises `SandboxViolationError` on first detection with details and suggestions

-When to use it (recommended):
-- During development to quickly surface accidental non‑determinism in orchestrator code
-- When integrating third‑party libraries that might call time/random/uuid internally
-- In CI for a dedicated “determinism” job (short test matrix), using `BEST_EFFORT` for warnings or `STRICT` for enforcement

-When not to use it:
+When to use each mode:
-- Production environments (prefer `OFF` for zero overhead)
-- Performance‑sensitive local loops (e.g., microbenchmarks) unless you are specifically testing detection overhead
+- `BEST_EFFORT` (default): Recommended for most use cases.
+Patches make standard asyncio patterns work correctly with minimal overhead.
+- `STRICT`: Use in CI/testing to enforce determinism and catch violations early.
+- `OFF`: Use only if you're certain all code uses `ctx.*` methods exclusively and want absolute zero overhead.

+Note: `BEST_EFFORT` is now the default because it makes workflows "just work" with standard asyncio code patterns.

 Enabling and controlling the detector:
 - Per‑orchestrator registration: